 Bringing a project here

-The Open Mainframe Project is a host of open-source projects and open-collaboration working groups to benefit the mainframe ecosystem.
-Anyone can bring a new project or working group or start a new project or working group at the Open Mainframe Project.
+Open Mainframe Project hosts open-source projects and open-collaboration working groups to benefit the mainframe ecosystem.
+Anyone can bring a new project or start a new project at Open Mainframe Project.

 Why host your project at the Open Mainframe Project?